 Data was collected using survey questionnaires, semi-structured interviews guide and exploration of EIA reports for processing and manufacturing industries and key informant interviews for 5 staff of the National Environment Management Authority (NEMA).
-The processing and manufacturing industries were chosen because literature (Edema et al., 2020 p.2) reveal them as the leading cause of environmental pollution of lakes particularly Lake Victoria, streams, aquifer and soils.
-4 processing and manufacturing industries (pharmaceutical, iron sheet corrugation, plastic recycling and water bottling industries) where systematically selected from a list of processing and manufacturing industries issued permits by NEMA between 2000 and 2005.
-25 households within the radius of 1 kilometer of each of the 4 processing and manufacturing industries.
+The processing and manufacturing industries were chosen because literature (Edema et al., 2020 p.2) reveal them as the leading cause of environmental pollution of lake Victoria, streams, aquifer and soils.
+4 processing and manufacturing industries (pharmaceutical, iron sheet corrugation, plastic recycling and water bottling industries) where systematically selected from a list of processing and manufacturing industries by NEMA between 2000 and 2005.
+25 households within the radius of 1 kilometer of each of the 4 processing and manufacturing industries were selected systematically at an interval of two to the north, east, south and west of the processing and manufacturing industries.
 The household heads were interviewed and were first asked if they were present when the industry was being established before proceeding with the interview exercise.
 When the answer was not in the affirmative, the interviewer proceeded to the next household and the process continued until 100 households (52% female and 48% males) were interviewed.